28 River’s Crossing

 |Georgia Inclusive Post-secondary Education Consortium||Leader||2015 - present|

 Dr. Carol Briton Laws is a Clinical Associate Professor and Interdisciplinary Training Director for the Institute on Human Development and Disability (UCEDD) at the University of Georgia where she coordinates the Disability Studies Certificate program at the undergraduate and graduate levels.
 She is an active member of the American Association for Intellectual and Developmental Disabilities.
 She has worked in the disability field, in roles that range from direct support professional to state-level program design, for almost 20 years.
-She lives in Athens Georgia with her wonderful husband Jason and two fat cats.
+She lives in Athens Georgia with her wonderful husband Jason.